erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 Important Notes:
 - User status starts as "pending_approval" until approved by admin
-- If email matches ADMIN_USERS list in .env, user gets admin privileges automatically
+- If email matches `SEED_ADMIN_EMAILS` in .env, user is automatically added to the internal admin group with active status
+- Admin status can be dynamically managed by superuser via `PUT /users/:id` with `groups: {"__admin__": true/false}`
 - Password must meet complexity requirements (min 8 chars, max 64 chars, at least one uppercase, lowercase, number, and special char)

 #### View Current User Info